-- 22. On-Road Truck Replacements: The project will replace Class 6, Class 7, or Class 8 diesel-powered trucks that have a gross vehicle weight rating (GVWR) of 19,501 lbs. or greater (per vehicle weight classification definition used by Federal Highway Administration (FHWA)) with new or used trucks that have an engine certified to the 2010 California Air Resources Board (CARB) emissions standards or cleaner.
-The existing trucks must be registered with the California Department of Motor Vehicles (DMV) to an address within the Air District's jurisdiction, and must be scrapped after replacement. - 23.
-Light-Duty Zero- and Partial-Zero-Emissions Vehicles for Fleets: The project will accelerate the deployment of zero- and partial-zero-emissions light-duty vehicles: - a.
-Each project (fleet deployment) must consist of the purchase or lease of three or more vehicles registered to a single owner; - b.
-Each vehicle must be new (2016 model year or newer) and have a GVWR of 14,000 lbs. or lighter; - c.
-Each vehicle must be maintained and operated within the Air District's jurisdiction for a minimum of three years and of 15,000 miles; - d.
-Eligible vehicle types include plug-in hybrid-electric, plug-in electric, and fuel cell vehicles approved for on-road use by the CARB; and - e.
-Project Sponsors may request authorization of up to 50% of the TFCA Funds awarded to each vehicle to be used to pay for costs directly related to the purchase and installation of alternative fueling infrastructure and/or equipment used to power the new vehicle.

-New vehicles that are solely powered by gasoline, natural gas, or diesel, and retrofit projects are not eligible.

-The amount of TFCA funds awarded may not exceed the vehicle's cost after all other applicable manufacturer and local/state/federal rebates and discounts are applied.
+- 22. On-Road Truck Replacements: The project will replace Class 6, Class 7, and Class 8 diesel-powered trucks that have a gross vehicle weight rating (GVWR) of 19,501 lbs. or greater (per vehicle weight classification definition used by Federal Highway Administration (FHWA)) with new or used trucks that have an engine certified to the 2010 California Air Resources Board (CARB) emissions standards or cleaner.
+The existing truck(s) to be replaced must be registered with the California Department of Motor Vehicles (DMV) to an address within the Air District's jurisdiction and must be scrapped after replacement. - 23.
+Light-and Medium- Duty Zero- and Partial-Zero-Emissions Vehicles for Fleets: The project will accelerate the deployment of zero- and partial-zero-emissions motorcycles, cars, and light- and medium-duty vehicles: - e.
+Each project (fleet deployment) must consist of the purchase or lease of three or more new vehicles registered to a single owner; - f.
+Vehicles must have a GVWR not exceeding 14,000 lbs.; - g.
+Each car and truck must be maintained and operated within the Air District's jurisdiction for a minimum of three years and 15,000 miles.
+All other vehicle types must be maintained and operated within the Air District's jurisdiction for a minimum of three years and 9,000 miles; - h.
+Eligible vehicle types include plug-in hybrid-electric, plug-in electric, and fuel cell vehicles approved for on-road use by the CARB; - i.
+Project Sponsors may request authorization of up to 100% of the TFCA Funds awarded for each vehicle to be used to pay for costs directly related to the purchase and installation of alternative fueling infrastructure and/or equipment used to power the new vehicle; - j.
+Projects that seek to scrap and replace a vehicle may qualify for additional TFCA funding toward the purchase or lease of a new vehicle.
+Costs related to the scrapping and/or dismantling of the existing vehicle are not eligible for reimbursement with TFCA funds; - k.
+Vehicles that are solely powered by gasoline, natural gas, or diesel, and retrofit projects are not eligible; and - 1.
+The total amount of TFCA funds awarded combined with all other grants and applicable manufacturer and local/State/federal rebates and discounts may not exceed 90% of the project's eligible cost.